godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/event-source-plugins/Express Http Eventsource.md

   http.get./sample_api:
     fn: sample      #redirects to src/functions/sample.yaml
     authn: false #to disable global default setting of JWT authn, say authn: false.
-    # authz: overriden.custom.authz_fn #here you can add path to a JS/TS/YAML function file or put inline YAML workflow for custom authz
+    # authz: overriden.custom.authz_fn #here you can add path to a JS/TS/YAML function file
     id: # Swagger id. by default calculated from the event URI
     operationId: #Swagger if not set explicitly, the `id` is used. if `id` not set `summary` is used.
 If that is also not set, `${method}_${apiEndPoint}` with whitespace replaced by `_` is used
     tags: #swagger tags. by default, a tag is generated from the `folder_path+event_file_name`